Replica Symmetry Breaking without Replicas: Abstract

 \section{Abstract}

-This is the first of a series of papers devoted to the interpretation of the Replica Symmetry Breaking ansatz (RSB) of Parisi et Al. \cite{Parisi-2}.
-Let $\Omega^{N}$ be the space of configurations of an $N-$spins system, each spin having a finite set $\Omega$ of inner states, and let $\mu:\Omega^{N}\rightarrow\left[0,1\right]$ be some probability measure.
-Here we give an argument to encode any probability measure $\mu$ into a kernel function $\hat{M}:\left[0,1\right]^{2}\rightarrow\Omega$, and use this notion to reinterpret the assumptions of the RSB ansatz, without using replicas.
-The present work is mainly intended to give the necessary mathematical background for further developments. \footnote{MSC2000: 82D30, 60F10, Keywords: Spin Glasses, Replica Symmetry Breaking, Pure States, Parisi Formula}
+We introduce a mathematical framework based on simple combinatorial arguments (Kernel Representation) that allows to deal successfully with spin glass problems, among others.
+Let $\Omega^{N}$ be the space of the configurations of an $N-$spins system, each spin having a finite set $\Omega$ of inner states, and let $\mu:\Omega^{N}\rightarrow\left[0,1\right]$ be some probability measure.
+Here we give an ar\-gu\-ment to encode $\mu$ into a kernel function $M:\left[0,1\right]^{2}\rightarrow\Omega$, and use this notion to reinterpret the assumptions of the Replica Symmetry Breaking ansatz (RSB) of Parisi et Al. \cite{Parisi-1,Parisi-2}, without using replicas, nor averaging on the disorder.\footnote{MSC2000: 82D30, 60F10, Keywords: Spin Glasses, Replica Symmetry Breaking, Pure States, Parisi Formula}